 Clostridium perfringens food poisoning

 Clostridium perfringens food poisoning Clostridium perfringens Food Poisoning Clostridium perfringens food poisoning results from eating food contaminated by the bacterium Clostridium perfringens.
 Once in the small intestine, the bacterium releases a toxin... read more (a type of gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more ) can develop when people eat food (usually beef) that contains clostridia.
 Clostridia develop from spores, which can survive the heat of cooking.
 If food that contains spores is not eaten soon after it is cooked, the spores develop into active clostridia bacteria, which then multiply in the food.
 If the food is served without adequate reheating, the clostridia are consumed.
 They multiply in the small intestine and produce a toxin that causes watery diarrhea and abdominal cramping.

 Clostridium perfringens food poisoning is usually mild and resolves within 24 hours.
-But rarely, it is severe, particularly in the very young and in older people.
+Rarely, it is severe, particularly in the very young and in older adults.

 A doctor usually suspects the diagnosis of Clostridium perfringens food poisoning when a local outbreak of the disease has occurred.
 The diagnosis is confirmed by testing contaminated food or stool samples from infected people for Clostridium perfringens and its toxin.

 To prevent food poisoning, people should promptly refrigerate leftover cooked meat and reheat it thoroughly before serving.

 Treatment of Clostridium perfringens food poisoning includes drinking lots of fluids and resting.
 Antibiotics are not used.